shannonmackenzie/shannonmackenzie.github.io/press.md

 [What Cassini Can Teach Us](https://www.uidaho.edu/news/here-we-have-idaho-magazine/past-issues/2017-spring/cassini) by Tara Roberts for *University of Idaho Press*

 # Dragonfly
-[Meet The Nuclear-Powered Self-Driving Drone NASA Is Sending To A Moon Of Saturn](https://www.npr.org/2019/09/17/760649353/meet-the-nuclear-powered-self-driving-drone-nasa-is-sending-to-a-moon-of-saturn) by Geof Brumfiel for *NPR*
+[Meet The Nuclear-Powered Self-Driving Drone NASA Is Sending To A Moon Of Saturn](https://www.npr.org/2019/09/17/760649353/meet-the-nuclear-powered-self-driving-drone-nasa-is-sending-to-a-moon-of-saturn) by Geoff Brumfiel for *NPR*
 [Physicist Hopes to Lead Drone Mission to Titan](https://www.uidaho.edu/sci/news/features/2018/dragonfly) by Leigh Cooper for *University of Idaho Press*